 Lynn is one of the founders of The Law Center for Children & Families.
 She is a creative litigator and strategist who devotes her skills to protecting the rights of children.
 She believes the law should provide solutions, not roadblocks.
-Her 30 years of experience includes many jury and court trials, as well as helping to develop state and national laws and ethical rules for surrogacy.
-She acts as counsel to a private adoption agency and is retained frequently by international couples coming to Wisconsin for surrogacy.
+Her 30 years of experience include many jury and court trials, as well as helping to develop state and national laws and ethical rules for surrogacy.
+She was on counsel to a private adoption agency and is retained frequently by international couples coming to Wisconsin for surrogacy.
 She acted as expert witness in Mercycare Insurance Company v.
 Wisconsin Commissioner of Insurance, a Wisconsin Supreme Court case addressing maternity coverage for surrogates.

 Areas of Practice